 Students are taught in sets for English, mathematics, science and French/Spanish and in mixed ability tutor groups for other subjects.
 This enables the students to work with similar ability students in the core subjects while giving them opportunities to build positive relationships with the students in their tutor group.

 Years 9 to 11

 Students study the compulsory core subjects of: English language, English literature, mathematics, double science and core PE.
-Students also choose four further subjects to study from: Spanish, French, geography, history, computing, ICT, art, dance, drama, food studies, graphic design, music, GCSE PE, sports science and resistant materials.
+Students also choose four further subjects to study from: Spanish, French, geography, history, computing, ICT, art, dance, drama, food studies, design technology, music, GCSE PE and sports science.